LitaMihai/Eat_as_much_as_you_can/README.txt

 -The rest of the balls gives you points
 -Have fun and don't die!
 Ps:The joke at the end is a pamphlet!

+There are a few bugs but this game is made for learning =)